 GAINESVILLE DRUNK DRIVING ATTORNEYS

 - Know your limits.
-Obviously, not drinking alcohol at all is the only way to avoid a DUI.
+Not drinking alcohol at all is the only way to avoid a DUI.
 If you do choose to drink, please find a designated driver who does not drink to give you a ride home.
-Two glasses of wine might be ok, but body weight, temperament and tolerance always play a factor in both your Blood Alcohol Content (BAC) and your ability to safely operate a motor vehicle.
+Two glasses of wine might be ok, but bodyweight, temperament, and tolerance always play a factor in both your Blood Alcohol Content (BAC) and your ability to operate a motor vehicle safely.

 - Know your rights.
 If you choose to ignore all the good advice up to this point and find yourself pulled over by Law Enforcement after you have been drinking, be familiar with your state and local laws.
 Do not say anything to the officer that you might regret and contact an attorney immediately.
-The Law Offices of Massey & Duffy will be open throughout the holidays and are able to assist you with your case.
-You may contact our office by phone (352) 505-8900 during our normal business hours or by email email@example.com, 24 hours a day.
+The Law Offices of Massey & Duffy will be open throughout the holidays and can assist you with your case.
+You may contact our office by phone (352) 505-8900 during our regular business hours or by email email@example.com, 24 hours a day.

 The attorneys and staff of Massey & Duffy, PLLC, want to wish you a very Happy and Safe Holiday Season!